Introduction: The Indispensable Warrior Class

 The Structure of Tokugawa Armies

 Under the Tokugawa, the samurai remained the core of the military.
 However, the nature of warfare changed.
-After Osaka, Japan entered a prolonged period of peace, so the army’s role shifted from conquest to deterrence and ceremonial display.
+After Osaka, Japan entered a prolonged period of peace, so the army's role shifted from conquest to deterrence and ceremonial display.
 The shogunate maintained a standing army of direct retainers – the hatamoto (bannermen) and gokenin (housemen) – numbering roughly 22,000 to 30,000.
-These samurai were stationed in Edo (modern Tokyo) and key strategic points.
+These samurai were stationed in Edo (modern Tokyo) and key strategic points, ready to respond to any challenge to shogunal authority.

 The daimyo, who were granted domains by the shogun, also maintained their own samurai forces.
-To prevent rebellion, the shogunate imposed strict limits on the size of these armies through the Buke Shohatto (Laws for the Military Houses).
-Samurai were required to keep their weapons in perfect order and to train in martial arts – even though actual combat became rare.
-This emphasis on readiness preserved the samurai’s identity as warriors.
+To prevent rebellion, the shogunate imposed strict limits on the size of these armies through the Buke Shohatto (Laws for the Military Houses), which were issued in 1615 and repeatedly revised.
+These laws restricted castle repairs, prohibited alliances between daimyo, and required samurai to keep their weapons in perfect order and to train in martial arts – even though actual combat became rare.
+This emphasis on readiness preserved the samurai's identity as warriors while preventing the buildup of forces that could threaten the shogunate.

 Weapons and Tactics

 Samurai of the Tokugawa era were equipped with the iconic katana, wakizashi, and yumi (bow).
-Firearms, introduced by the Portuguese in the 16th century, were still used, but the shogunate restricted their production to maintain the samurai’s traditional superiority.
+The daisho, the pair of long and short swords, became the symbol of samurai status and was worn at all times.
+Firearms, introduced by the Portuguese in the 16th century, were still used, but the shogunate restricted their production to maintain the samurai's traditional superiority in close combat.
 The martial arts – kenjutsu, kyudo, jujutsu – were systematically codified into schools, some of which persist today.
-The samurai’s military ethos, embodied in the concept of bushido, prioritized skill, honor, and absolute obedience to one’s lord.
+The samurai's military ethos, embodied in the concept of bushido, prioritized skill, honor, and absolute obedience to one's lord.
+Training regimens included target practice, mock battles, and the study of military strategy from Chinese classics such as Sun Tzu's The Art of War.

 Transition to Administration